-Eight externally funded projects either started or continued in 2010, and 40 research outputs were published by the nine staff.
+Eight externally-funded projects either started or continued in 2010, and 40 research outputs were published by the nine staff members.
 These publications included nine peer-reviewed journal articles, three books, seven book chapters, 14 conference papers, and seven research reports.

 A total of 12 externally funded projects either started or continued into 2009 and 54 outputs of various types were published during the year.